MaureenHubka/Amazon_Vine_Analysis/README.md

 ![image_PercentStarNonPd.png](PercentStarNonPd.png)

-## 2. Summary:
+## 2. Results Analysis Summary:
 For this analysis, it was determined having a paid Vine review makes little difference in the percentage of 5-star reviews.
 The results show that the percent of five star reviews from the Vine program is 59%, while the non-vine five star reviews were 53.6%, making only about a 5% difference.
 However, the total amount of Vine reviews was low, only 22 compared to almost 27,0000 for the non-vine reviews total.
 This could make the Vine review dataset unrelable.

 Additional analysis that can be done is to break down the shoe reviews by type of shoes.
-This
+This can show if the paid data set is representitive of the non-paid data set for type of customers.

 ![image_Grid2.png](Grid2.png)